espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Bones.md

 #### Major Curse (11th)

 You stand just steps from the grave.
-You become [[Wounded|Wounded 1]].
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded|Wounded 1]].
 This wounded condition is removed only when you Refocus; effects that normally remove the wounded condition reduce your wounded condition to wounded 1 instead.

 When you would attempt a recovery check, you can choose to get an automatic success instead of rolling, and if you roll a critical failure on a save against a disease, poison, or death effect, you get a failure instead.